 The notice will inform both parties regarding the outcomes (where or not the university found the alleged violation occurred) and any sanctions that impact both parties (e.g., no contact orders, suspension).
 The complainant should also be informed of any other remedies offered to him or her individually or actions taken by the university to prevent recurrence.
 Finally, the notice will also include information regarding the parties’ right to appeal.
 Sanctions, especially those requiring separation from campus, are implemented immediately.
 The Decision Maker has discretion to allow a student respondent to complete any pending coursework remotely, if deemed appropriate by the relevant faculty member.

-Either party may appeal the findings or sanctions imposed by filing a written appeal to the Office of Legal Services (Hardin Administration Building, Rm 111) within three (3) working days of the above notification.
+Either party may appeal the findings or sanctions imposed by filing a written appeal to the Office of General Counsel (Hardin Administration Building, Rm 111) within three (3) working days of the above notification.
 (However, the respondent cannot appeal admissions of pre-finding responsibility or findings that he or she accepted).
 The ONLY grounds for appeals are as follows:

 A. The investigatory process, as outlined in the policy was not followed, and the failure to do so significantly and adversely impacted the outcome of the investigation;

 B. To consider new evidence unavailable during investigation that could substantially impact the original finding or sanction.
 A summary of the new evidence must be included along with a valid reason it was not available earlier and how it would have impacted the outcome.

 C. The sanctions imposed are substantially inconsistent with the type of discipline issued to others who were found to be responsible for substantially similar violations.

 After receiving an appeal, the Office of General Counsel will share the appeal with the relevant Co- Coordinator, notify the opposing party of the appeal and allow him or her the opportunity to file a response.
 They will have three (3) business days to do so.